Interested in a Nissan Pathfinder?

 The Pathfinder is very modern Nissan inside, which has its strengths and drawbacks.

-If you’re not tech-obsessed though everything works fine, and the Pathfinder goes far to offer very comfortable, couch-like front chairs that offer power adjustment for the driver, leatherette-lined and top-stitched surfaces and details, as well as a lot of cabin storage.
+If you’re not tech-obsessed, though, everything works fine.
+The Pathfinder goes far to offer very comfortable, couch-like front chairs that offer power adjustment for the driver, plus leatherette-lined and top-stitched surfaces and details, as well as a lot of cabin storage.

 The ST-L’s cloth trim is supple but feels hard wearing, and there’s a good level of adjustment in both the driver’s seat and the steering wheel to find a comfortable driving position.